SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 TODO: Confirm spelling of "incrementer" (not "incrementor").

-A function can take another function as one of its argument.
+A function can take another function as one of its arguments.

 .. testcode:: pass-func